parkpals/bellwoods/README.md

 # bellwoods
-A finder app for Trinity Bellwoods Park
+A friend finder app for Trinity Bellwoods Park

 ## App functionality
-* Users can send their location via SMS/email(?) to a friend to better find them inside Trinity Bellwoods park.
-(Twilio/Mailgun)
+* Users can send their location via email to a friend to better find them inside Trinity Bellwoods park
-* SMS/email includes link to unique and temporary instance of a location within the park
+* Email includes link to unique and temporary instance of a location within the park
 * Page displays map with drop-pin, user you are meeting, and a custom description or message ("Hey, I'm wearing a red shirt over by the dog park")

 ## Models
 * User
-	- email (required for login)
+	- Email (required for login)
-		- or twitter oAuth
+		- or Twitter oAuth
-	- password
+	- Password

 * Profile
-	- first name
-	- last name
-	- home park (default park)
-	- bio
+	- Name (required)
-	- phone number (optional)
+	- Avatar (optional)

-* Meet-invite (temporary: deletes after 12 hours)
+* Invite
-	- Location
+	- Location (required, populated with Google geolocation services)
+	- Friends' Emails (required, one text field at a time with +/- buttons to add/remove emails)
-	- Message
+	- Message (optional)
-	- User who sent invite
+	- Name (user who sent invite)
-	- phone number/email of invitee

-* Favorite locations
-	- location
-	- nickname
-	- description
-	- Owner
+	- Button that sends temporary randomized URL of invite show view to friends' emails

 * Parks (ability to add additional parks to the app later)
-	- Location
+	- Location (boundaries)
 	- Map
 	- Landmarks

+* Favorite locations (to add later)
+	- Location
+	- Nickname
+	- Description

+## Flow
+- User arrives on landing page
+- User clicks to login or creates an account
+- Once logged in, user lands on page that shows index view of invites and the form to create a new invite
+- There is also a button to edit their profile
+- When the user creates an invite, it will generate a temporary URL to the invite's show view that will be sent to each email in the friends' email list
+- Friends will receive an email that contains this URL as well as the sender's name and message
+- If the URL is expire or the sender has deleted the invite, it will show a message

+##Notes

+- We will limit the bounds of the map to Trinity Bellwoods area
+- Invite index view shows list of active invites and an expiry countdown for each
+- After invite is created, sender can delete the invite in the index view